CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/backendstorage.md

 }
 ```

-(Note: The Cortex API token referenced above is NOT set in the configuration file.)
+**NOTE**: The Cortex API token referenced above is NOT set in the configuration file.

 Additional [configuration properties](./config.md#cortex-backend-storage) can be set to override which remote storage is
 used by the SDK.
-When packaged in an Agent, no additional configuration options need be set.
+When packaged in an Agent, no additional configuration options need to be set.

-## Local Remote Storage Client
+## Local Storage Client

 The Profiles SDK supports configuring a local filesystem as the backend Cortex Storage.
 This is useful when working
 outside the cluster, but may require additional setup because there is no starting data for Managed Content, Profiles,
-Campaigns, etc.
+or Campaigns.

 Implementation: `com.c12e.cortex.profiles.client.LocalRemoteStorageClient` <!-- TODO: Link to javadoc -->